meteor-stream/meteor-postgres/README.md

-This project is still in development and will likely contain serious bugs.
+This project is still under development and will likely contain serious bugs.
 We are targetting 4/26/2015 as our stable release date.

 # meteor-postgres
 Postgres integration for Meteor